Diablo II: Resurrected: Development

-The title was announced in the opening ceremony of the developer's February 2021 annual convention.
+The title was announced during the opening ceremony of BlizzCon 2021.
 Its development had been an open secret, having been leaked during Blizzard's acquisition of developer Vicarious Visions the month prior.
 A single-player beta period preceded the release.
 Unlike Warcraft III: Reforged, the prior remaster of Warcraft III which was met with criticisms from journalists and players, Diablo II: Resurrected is a separate release from the existing Diablo II on Battle.net.
 Brack said that they had learned various lessons from how fans reacted to their Warcraft III: Reforged approach.

 Prior to release, Blizzard opened two development tests to players.
 A single-player alpha ran in April and a multiplayer open beta followed in August, with early access for those who pre-ordered the game on supported platforms.
 Blizzard made multiple tweaks and additions based on community feedback during the technical alpha, including touch-ups of visual effects, revised item icons, interface usability toggles, and new features such as an in-game clock and extra player item storage.
 The developers decided to remove ultrawide monitor support, whose larger display resolution interfered with the game's artificial intelligence mechanics.
 TCP/IP multiplayer support, which let players connect locally in the original game, is unsupported in the remaster for reasons of security.
 In the original game, players had the freedom to apply whichever patch version they had access to (eg via magazine cover disk) and DRM was controlled via a serial number during installation; Resurrecteds DRM model instead requires all installations to authenticate and update on a regular basis, establishing an ongoing dependency on Blizzard servers via the Internet, even for players who exclusively play solo offline sparking concern among preservation advocates regarding the future of DRM on consoles.Diablo II: Resurrected was released on September 23, 2021, for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X platforms.
 Server problems prevented some from playing the game at launch and in subsequent weeks.
 Blizzard explained that these problems resulted from several factors.
 Part of this was due to legacy game code related to game creation and database access, which they were trying to resolve with patches over this period.
 A second factor came from what they called "modern player behavior" resulting from players aware of well-documented strategies from Diablo II's original release that stressed the servers.
 Besides working to patch the legacy concerns, Blizzard established game creation rate limiters and added login queues.